 Here are a few fun facts about the iconic toy:

-- If you stretch a standard Slinky out flat, it measures 87 feet (26.5 meters) long.
+In 1999, the U.S. Postal Service issued a Slinky postage stamp.- If you stretch a standard Slinky out flat, it measures 87 feet (26.5 meters) long.

 - During the Vietnam War, U.S. soldiers used Slinkys as mobile radio antennas.

-- In 1959, composer John Cage composed “Sounds of Venice” which incorporated the sound of an amplified Slinky.
+- In 1959, composer John Cage composed โSounds of Veniceโ which incorporated the sound of an amplified Slinky.

 - The 2001-2002 session of the Pennsylvania General Assembly considered but did not enact House Bill 1983 to name the Slinky as the official state toy of Pennsylvania.